Branding Your Stream

 As you start streaming more or recording videos for the future, there are few things you may want to consider to tidy things up.
 Here are a few things you should consider.

 Building a brand is essential.
 Many speakers, presenters, and streamers have a brand.
 Scott Gu has his red polo shirt, and now dinosaur slippers.
 Ward Bell has ‘crazy’ outfits that he wears.
 Dan Wahlin wears a polo shirt in the shade of blue.
-I wear a polo shirt, with my company logo on in, and khakis.
+I wear a polo shirt, with my company logo on it along with khakis.
 Keeping that consistent brand is key to people remembering.
-When they see you out of that element, they almost don’t recognize you :).
+When they see you out of that element, they almost don’t recognize you .
 The same goes for your stream, YouTube, and social media sites.
 The look, font, images, and colors should be consistent to tie your brand together.
 Please take a look at my Twitch page and my YouTube channel.
 The artwork is consistent across.
 All of the newer videos are using the same images.
 Another great example is Brian Lagunas’s, (@brianlagunas) Twitch stream and his YouTube channel.
-These is consistency through-out his channels.
+There is consistency through-out his channels.

 Now, you don’t need to be a designer or have a designer.
 There are many sites out there to help you.
 You can quickly start with a theme.

 If you are using Streamlabs OBS or OBS itself, they support themes.
 Themes are an excellent, semi-easy way to keep a consistent look across your stream, Twitch, and YouTube.
 These sites provide some free and paid themes.